 If the USB cable needs to be disconnected please follow the steps shown below.
-This is the same procedure you should be familiar with from using other USB devices with your PC.
+This is the same procedure you should be familiar with using other USB devices with your PC.

 - 1. Scroll over the USB icon at the bottom-right of the screen, and the Safely Remove Hardware indication appears. - 2.
 The unplug or Eject Hardware dialog appears. - 3.
-Select Andor Kymera then click Stop. - The Stop a Hardware device dialog box appears.
-4.
+Select Andor Kymera (or may appear as Shamrock) then click Stop. - 4.
+The Stop a Hardware device dialog box appears. - 5.
+Click OK to confirm the device can be safely removed from the system and a dialog should appear to indicate it is safe to remove the device. - 6.
+The USB cable can now be unplugged.